CumulusNetworks/docs/content/cumulus-netq-40/Manage-Deployment/Install-NetQ/Install-NetQ-System-Platform/Prepare-Existing-NetQ-Appliance.md

     Note these tips when installing:

     - Ignore the instructions for MAAS.
-    - Ubuntu OS should be installed on the SSD disk.
+    - You should install the Ubuntu OS on the SSD disk.
 Select Micron SSD with ~900 GB at step #9 in the {{<exlink url="https://www.fosslinux.com/6406/how-to-install-ubuntu-server-18-04-lts.htm" text="Ubuntu instructions">}}.

         {{<figure src="/images/netq/install-ubuntu-ssd-selection-240.png" width="700">}}